aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/cloudvision-tags.md

 ```

 !!! note
-    When using ansible-cvp modules, the user executing the Ansible playbook must have access to both CVP and the EOS CLI.
+    When using ansible-cvp modules, the user executing the Ansible playbook must have write access to both CVP and the EOS CLI.

 ### Inputs